-More information: Chartres Tourisme
+More Information: Chartres Tourisme

 Fontainebleau is a cute historical town surrounded by a huge forest.
-During many centuries Fontainebleau was the French kings’ favorite hunting place and they built a magnificent castle to get the most of Fontainebleau.
-Le Chateau the Fontainebleau is one of the most beautiful castles in France and also Versailles’ eternal rival.
+During many centuries Fontainebleau was the Kings’ favorite hunting place and they built a magnificent castle to get the most of Fontainebleau.
+Le Chateau the Fontainebleau is one of the most beautiful castles in France and it is also Versailles’ eternal rival.
 Even if its decoration has a rustic touch (lots of wood), its different rooms and halls are magnificent.
 In addition, the castle has beautiful gardens around.
 The gardens’ main highlight is the Grand Parterre, the largest formal garden in Europe and Louis XIV’s greatest architectural achievement at Fontainebleau.